-A Point-Of-Sale (POS) system is a good example: clerks working in a store might need read access for the price of an item, but should not be able to change the price.
-Employees at the head office may need to read and update the data, in order to enter new prices or items.
+A Point-Of-Sale (POS) system is a good example.
+Clerks at a store might need readaccess for item prices, but should not be able to change the price.
+Employees at the head office may need to read and update the data to enter new prices or items.